 Among the verified locations, there are not as many low values either close to the mean or outliers.

 There are also fewer high return periods among the ground-based products MRMS and NLDAS-2 among the verified locations

+More separation across products in the bottom vs top graph.

 Storm characteristics as measured by each product along with trend lines.
 The IMERG products measure higher peak hourly intensities, which is likely at least partially due to the shorter 30-minute time step.
 The higher peak intensities are also reflected in longer return periods.
 In general there appears to be good agreement among products on the depth and duration of storms, with the exception of outlying low measurements.